-Reasoning: Extreme Right, Poor Sourcing, Conspiracy, Propaganda, Lack of Transparency, Fake News, Hate Speech
+Reasoning: Poor Sourcing, Conspiracy, Propaganda, Lack of Transparency, Fake News, Hate Speech

 Country: United Kingdom

-Founded in 2017 by Ray Vahey, BitChute is an online video hosting platform that publishes far-right conspiracy theories, and videos banned by Youtube for content violations.
-Some notable publishers on BitChute are conspiracy theorist Alex Jones and Lauren Southern.
-The website lacks transparency as they do not offer an about page and videos are uploaded by anybody.
-The videos claim to be hosted on a peer to peer network to prevent censorship.
+Founded in 2017 by Ray Vahey, BitChute is an online video hosting platform that publishes far-right conspiracy theories and videos banned by Youtube for content violations.
+Some notable publishers on BitChute are conspiracy theorists Alex Jones and Lauren Southern.
+The website lacks transparency as they do not offer an about page, and anybody uploads videos.
+They claim to use a peer-to-peer network to prevent censorship.